Ars-Digitale/java-21-study-guide/docs/module-04/beyond-classes.md

 System.out.println(element.y);
 ```

-In case you need additional validation or tranformation over the provided fields, you can declare: `Long Constructors` or `Compact Constructors`
+In case you need additional validation or tranformation over the provided fields, you can declare: `Long Constructors` or `Compact Constructors`.

 ### 4.1 Long Constructor